mortensi/myprovisioner/README.md

-# TheProvisioner
+# MyProvisioner

-TheProvisioner is a little multi-threading Python tool useful to insert a MySQL table with a number of rows, using a configurable number of threads.
+MyProvisioner is a little multi-threading Python tool useful to insert a MySQL table with a number of rows, using a configurable number of threads.
 Columns will be set to random data.
 Strings will be initialised to random maximum data type length strings.